uber-go/mock/README.md

 ## Running mockgen

-`mockgen` has three modes of operation: archive, source and reflect.
+`mockgen` has three modes of operation: archive, source and package.

 ### Archive mode